 - You pay lower monthly payments.
 The less you borrow, the less you must repay and the lower your monthly mortgage payments will be.
-For example, if you put 20% down on a $304,500 home (the median price reported by the U.S. Census Bureau for October 20161) and a 30-year fixed rate mortgage for the balance at 3.874% interest, your monthly payment (principal plus interest) will be $1,145.
-But on the same mortgage with 10% down, your monthly payment increases to $1,289.
+For example, if you put 20% down on a $302,400 home (the median sale price reported by the U.S. Census Bureau for November 20181) and choose a 30-year fixed rate mortgage for the balance at 3.874% interest, your monthly payment (principal plus interest) will be $1,137.46.
+But on the same mortgage with 10% down, your monthly payment increases to $1,279.64.

-- You avoid PMI premiums.
-When your down payment is at least 20% of the purchase price of your new home, you aren’t required to buy private mortgage insurance (PMI).
+- You can avoid PMI premiums.
+When your down payment is at least 20% of the purchase price of your new home, you may not be required to buy private mortgage insurance (PMI).
 With PMI rates ranging from 0.5% to 1% of your loan, avoiding this expense can save you thousands of dollars per year.
 If your down payment is lower than 20%, you can cancel your PMI insurance once you have 20% equity in your home.

 - You have an edge in bidding wars.
 When real estate deals fall through, it’s usually because buyers can’t get the financing they expected.
-Higher down payments indicate buyers have the resources to actually close the deal.
-So, when sellers are evaluating multiple buyers, those with higher down payments have a competitive edge.
+Higher down payments indicate buyers have the resources to close the deal.
+When sellers are evaluating multiple buyers, those with higher down payments have a competitive edge.

 Other benefits of planning for homeownership